Automata Learning from Preference and Equivalence Queries

-\ouralgorithm{} is an active learning, \lstar{}-based algorithm which uses preference queries and equivalence queries to gather constraints.
-By first leveraging unification to navigate the hypothesis space of symbolic reward machines, solving the constraints yields a concrete, classical reward machine.
-In particular, \ouralgorithm{} (Algorithm \ref{alg:pref-demo}) learns a Moore machine $\langle \hat{Q}, \hat{q}_0, \Sigma^I, \Sigma^O, \hat{\delta}, \hat{L}\rangle$, representing a multiclass classifier $\hat{f}(s)=\hat{L}(\hat{\delta}(\hat{q}_0,s))$ for sequences, and then converts it into a reward machine.
+\ouralgorithm{} is a \lstar{}-based algorithm employing preference and equivalence queries to gather constraints.
+By first leveraging unification to navigate the symbolic hypothesis space of Moore machines, solving the constraints yields a concrete Moore machine.
+In particular, \ouralgorithm{} (Algorithm~\ref{alg:pref-demo}) learns a Moore machine $\langle \hat{Q}, \hat{q}_0, \Sigma^I, \Sigma^O, \hat{\delta}, \hat{L}\rangle$, representing a multiclass classifier $\hat{f}(s)=\hat{L}(\hat{\delta}(\hat{q}_0,s))$.